tooles01/OlfaControl_GUI/analysis/Documentation/README_plot_standard_olfa.md

 ## Input Arguments:

 User **must** enter `a_thisfile_name`.
-It is HIGHLY recommended to also enter a value for `c.nidaq_freq` so that file will be correctly parsed.
+It is HIGHLY recommended to also enter a value for `plot_opts.nidaq_freq` so that file will be correctly parsed.
 It is recommended to enter values for:
 - a_this_note
 - flow_inc